jackstapleton/rdb-autoscaling/whitepaper.md

 #### Availability

-Replacing the one large server with a scalable cluster will make our system more reliable.
+Replacing one large server with a scalable cluster will make our system more reliable.
 By dynamically acquiring resources we can ensure that the load on our system never exceeds its capacity.
 This will safeguard against unexpected spikes in data volumes crippling our systems and we can stop guessing our capacity needs.